sgost/contentconcepts-data/pricing/index.md

 ---
 title: Pricing
-heading: Top quality, truly affordable services @ INR 1.3 per word
+heading: Top quality, truly affordable services @  USD 0.020 per word
 subHeading: " Our manuscript editing & proofreading charge is one of the best and affordable for authors and students.
 Why pay dollar$$ when you can pay in INR?
 We do not charge express fee.
 Our payment gateway is secured and handled